Top 6-month CD rate rebounds to 2014 high

-Two of the best deals in the country can be found in California and New York, where credit unions are treating their members very well.
+Two of the best deals in the country can be found in New York, where credit unions are treating their members very well.

-Sun Community Federal Credit Union and LOMTO Federal Credit Union are paying 1.11% APY and 1.10% APY, respectively.
+LOMTO Federal Credit Union and Bay Ridge Federal Credit Union are paying 1.10% APY and 1.01% APY, respectively.

-But you'll have to live in Southern California or the Big Apple to join these credit unions and qualify for these rates.
+But you'll have to live in the Big Apple to join these credit unions and qualify for those rates.

 TOP 6-MONTH CD RATES: Nationally Available Deals